-Article 10, § 9C of the Oklahoma Constitution authorized the formation of emergency medical service districts and initially authorized a tax levy not to exceed 3 mills for the purpose of providing funds to support, organize, operate, and maintain district ambulance services.
-District voters approved the formation of the District and an original 3 mills levy to support the operation of the District.
-Per Article 10, § 8A, with the repeal of personal property tax, the millage with the adjustment factor is now 3.09 mills.
-The Glenpool Emergency Medical Service District is comprised of Independent School District 12 in Tulsa County and was created to provide ambulance service to all citizens in the school district.
+Article 10, § 9C of the Oklahoma Constitution authorized the formation of emergency medical service districts and initially authorized a tax levy not to exceed three (3) mills for the purpose of providing funds for the purpose of support, organization, operation and maintenance of district ambulance services.
+District voters approved the formation of the District and an original three (3) mills ad valorem levy to support the operation of the District.
+The County voted to repeal the personal property tax.
+The initiative provided that real property tax levies would be increased to make up for the loss of taxable personal property.
+Per Article 10, § 8A, with the repeal of personal property tax, the millage with the adjustment factor is now 3.11 mills.
+The Love County Emergency Medical Service District is comprised of Love County and was created to provide ambulance service to all citizens.